ktakekoshi/COVID-MP-PCR/README.md

 - The sheet is cleansed using hydrolyzing reagents to remove nucleic acid residuals / contaminants.
 - The sheet is placed on a loader.
 - Reaction wells in the sheet are loaded with reagents (primers, polymerases, nucleotide mixes, fluorescent reagents).
-- The loader is equipped with bar code reader and X-Y robotic transfer / dispensing system that transfers patient specimens to wells and records the locations of each patient specimen.
+- The loader is equipped with bar code reader and X-Y liquid handling robotic transfer / dispensing system that transfers patient specimens to wells and records the locations of each patient specimen.
 - The sheet if necessary is manually transferred by laboratory technicians to a water bath set at a temperature appropriate for reverse transcription.
 - The sheet is manually transferred by laboratory technicians between the three or more water baths at different temperatures – denaturation, annealing, and extension – to accomplish the PCR amplification, according to protocol appropriate to the testing reagents.
 - The sheet is placed on a reader device at various points during the procedure and / or at the end of the procedure.